Wisdomibu/awesome-books-project/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->
 # 📖 [awesome books] <a name="about-project"></a>
 > Describe your project in 1 or 2 sentences.

-**[awesome books]** is a HTML, CSS and javascript project that creates a booklist based off user input
+**[awesome books]** is a HTML, CSS and javascript project that creates a booklist based off user input.

 ## 🛠 Built With <a name="html, css and javascript">html, css and javascript</a>

 ### Tech Stack <a name="MERN">MERN</a>
 <details>
   <summary>Client</summary>
   <ul>